Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: Cosmological implications

 \subsection{Constraints on cosmological models from bright sirens}

 Within the fiducial $\Lambda$CDM model, we consider two free cosmological parameters, the Hubble constant $H_0$ and the matter density parameter $\Omega_m$.
-We perform a Markov Chain Monte Carlo (MCMC) analysis to infer the posterior distributions of these parameters using the \texttt{emcee} package~\cite{2013PASP..125..306F}, and independently verify the results with the \texttt{Cobaya} framework~\cite{Torrado:2020dgo,CobayaASCL}.
+We perform a Markov chain Monte Carlo (MCMC) analysis to infer the posterior distributions of these parameters using the \texttt{emcee} package~\cite{2013PASP..125..306F}, and independently verify the results with the \texttt{Cobaya} framework~\cite{Torrado:2020dgo,CobayaASCL}.

-The cosmological parameter constraints inferred from the three representative catalogs discussed in the previous subsection are shown in the lower panels of fig.~\ref{fig:sts cosmo constraints}.
-These contours correspond to the bright-siren Hubble diagrams displayed in the upper panels of the same figure.
+The cosmological parameter constraints inferred from the three representative catalogs discussed in the previous section are shown in the lower panels of Fig.~\ref{fig:sts cosmo constraints}.
+These contours correspond to the bright siren Hubble diagrams displayed in the upper panels of the same figure.

-As shown in fig.~\ref{fig:sts cosmo constraints}, including orbital eccentricity leads to a significant improvement in the cosmological parameter inference for all population models.
+As shown in Fig.~\ref{fig:sts cosmo constraints}, including orbital eccentricity leads to a significant improvement in the cosmological parameter inference for all population models.
 The effect is particularly pronounced for the Q3d model.
-This can be understood from the fact that among the three population models, Q3d yields the smallest number of bright sirens in the circular case, resulting in relatively weak constraints on cosmological parameters.
-When eccentricity is taken into account, the number of detectable bright sirens in the Q3d model increases significantly, leading to a much larger relative improvement in parameter precision compared to the other two models, which already provide comparatively strong constraints in the circular case.
-Among the three population models, the Q3nod model consistently yields the tightest cosmological constraints, owing to its larger number of bright sirens.
+This can be understood from the fact that, among the three population models, Q3d yields the smallest number of bright siren candidates in the circular case, resulting in relatively weak constraints on cosmological parameters.
+When eccentricity is taken into account, the number of detectable bright siren candidates in the Q3d model increases significantly, leading to a much larger relative improvement in parameter precision compared to the other two models, which already provide comparatively strong constraints in the circular case.
+Among the three population models, the Q3nod model consistently yields the tightest cosmological constraints, owing to its larger number of bright siren candidates.